Interrogation Techniques: Reid, PEACE and False Confessions

 India: State of Bombay v.
 Kathi Kalu Oghad (1961).
 The constitutional provision relevant to self-incrimination in India is Article 20(3): "No person accused of any offence shall be compelled to be a witness against himself."
 The Supreme Court in Kathi Kalu Oghad (1961 SCR (2) 457) held that this protection applies to testimonial compulsion, meaning compelled oral or written statements.
 It does not extend to documents that pre-exist the investigation, or to physical samples (blood, fingerprints, hair).
 Critically for interrogation practice, the Court held that a voluntary confession is not covered by Article 20(3).
 BNSS 2023 § 23 (successor to the Indian Evidence Act and now BSA 2023) renders confessions made to police officers inadmissible, regardless of voluntariness, unless made in the presence of a magistrate.
 This provision, far more protective than the Miranda rule, has been interpreted by the Supreme Court as reflecting a recognition of the historically coercive character of police interrogation in India.

 India: Selvi v.
 State of Karnataka (2010).
 The Supreme Court's ruling in Selvi v.
 State of Karnataka (2010 SC 1974) addressed the use of narcoanalysis, polygraph testing, and BEAP (Brain Electrical Activation Profile, brain-fingerprinting) in Indian criminal investigations.
 The Court held that compulsorily administered narcoanalysis constitutes a violation of Article 20(3), because the subject's mental contents are extracted involuntarily, constituting testimonial compulsion.
 The Court explicitly extended Article 20(3) to cover involuntary mental compulsion, not just physical compulsion.
 Voluntary narcoanalysis remains technically permissible with informed consent, but the Court required stringent procedural safeguards.
-The Selvi ruling is discussed in greater depth in the M8 Forensic Neuroscience topic; M5 notes the ruling as the principal Indian constraint on coercive interrogation methods.
+The Selvi ruling is discussed in greater depth in the Forensic Neuroscience topic; it stands as the principal Indian constraint on coercive interrogation methods.

 United Kingdom: PACE 1984 and the right to silence.
 In England and Wales, the Police and Criminal Evidence Act 1984 Part IV governs detention, and Code C regulates the interrogation of persons in detention.
 A suspect must be cautioned ("You do not have to say anything.
 But, it may harm your defence if you do not mention when questioned something which you later rely on in court") before questioning.
 Interviews must be audio-recorded under Code E, and in serious cases video-recorded.
 Suspects have the right to legal advice before and during questioning.
 The Criminal Justice and Public Order Act 1994 modified the right to silence by permitting adverse inference where the suspect fails to mention facts later relied on at trial, but the caution requirement remains.